btoll/benjamintoll.com/content/post/onionizing_with_docker_compose.md

 # Onion

 After having done some research, I decided the best approach would be to have a new service running [Tor] that would be connected to both the `italy_net` network and a new `tor_net` network.
 The latter will be an isolated network and won't have access to the public Internet by turning off [IP masquerading].
-Since the Tor service belongs to both networks, it will act as a proxy for the isolated `onion` service (the nginx server where the onion service files are served).
+Since the Tor service belongs to both networks, it will act as a proxy for the isolated `onion` service.
+This isolated container with the `onion` service is where the onion service files are served.

 I've created a Dockerfile that sets up Tor.
 This will include the configuration needed to get the onion service online as well as the GPG key used to verify the signature of the Tor Project's packages.